-- 1.16 Immediately after arrest, the arrested suspect should be safely transferred in an authorised police vehicle to the relevant police station or any other gazetted place. - 1.17 Prior to detaining an arrested person, the details of the arrest must be duly recorded, and the arrest charges, and any statements taken from the suspect within that duration, must be read and communicated to the arrested person in a language such person understands. - 1.18 Police officers who search an arrested person should conduct such search in a manner that respects such person's dignity and privacy.
+- 1.19.
+Immediately after arrest, if the arrested suspect is to be detained, the arrested suspect should be safely transferred to the relevant police station or any other gazetted place. - 1.20.
+Prior to detaining an arrested person, the details of the arrest must be duly recorded, and the arrest charges, and any statements taken from the suspect within that duration, must be read and communicated to the arrested person in a language such person understands. - 1.21.
+Police officers who search an arrested person should conduct such search in a manner that respects such person's dignity and privacy.
 A search of a female person who is arrested must be conducted only by a female police officer and in a manner that respects such person's dignity and privacy.

-Communicating with family
+Communicating with third parties

-- 1.19 An arrested person should be immediately afforded the opportunity to communicate with their family or a friend of their choice regarding the arrest.
+1.22.
+An arrested person should be immediately afforded the opportunity to communicate with their family or a friend of their choice regarding the arrest.
 Such right is guaranteed by section 15(2) of the International Convention for the Protection of All Persons from Enforced Disappearance Act, No. 5 of 2018.
-Such arrested person should be afforded the opportunity to communicate the reason for their arrest, the place of arrest, the police station from which the arrest was made, and the place of detention. - 1.20 An arrested person should be provided the opportunity to be visited by their family or a friend of their choice without delay.
-Such right is also guaranteed by section 15(2) of the International Convention for the Protection of All Persons from Enforced Disappearance Act.
+Such arrested person should be afforded the opportunity to communicate the reason for their arrest, the place of arrest, the police station from which the arrest was made, and the place of detention.

-- 1.21 In the event that the arrested person is moved to another location from the initial place of detention, the relevant family member or friend must be informed of the change of place of detention, including the reason for the change of location.
-The change of location may include another police station, hospital or place of investigation, provided that it is a lawful and duly authorised place of detention. - 1.22 Police officers in charge of the custody of an arrested person should provide complete and accurate information regarding the arrested person to the relevant family member or friend of such person.
+- 1.23.
+In the event that the arrested person is moved to another location from the initial place of detention, the parties mentioned in clause 1.22 must be informed of the change of place of detention, including the reason for the change of location. - 1.24.
+Police officers in charge of the custody of an arrested person should provide complete and accurate information regarding the arrested person to the relevant family member or friend of such person.
 Such information should be provided promptly, courteously, and without unreasonable delay.
 Such officers should maintain a written record of providing such information, including the time at which the information was provided, the name of the person receiving such information, and the nature of information provided to such person.